 '''

-"json": "scrapy.exporters.JsonItemExporter",

-"jsonlines": "scrapy.exporters.JsonLinesItemExporter",

-"jsonl": "scrapy.exporters.JsonLinesItemExporter",

-"jl": "scrapy.exporters.JsonLinesItemExporter",

-"csv": "scrapy.exporters.CsvItemExporter",

-"xml": "scrapy.exporters.XmlItemExporter",

-"marshal": "scrapy.exporters.MarshalItemExporter",

-"pickle": "scrapy.exporters.PickleItemExporter",

-}
+'json': 'scrapy.exporters.JsonItemExporter',

+'jsonlines': 'scrapy.exporters.JsonLinesItemExporter',

+'jsonl': 'scrapy.exporters.JsonLinesItemExporter',

+'csv': 'scrapy.exporters.CsvItemExporter',

+'xml': 'scrapy.exporters.XmlItemExporter',

+'marshal': 'scrapy.exporters.PickleItemExporter',

 '''

 A dict containing the built-in feed exporters supported by Scrapy.
 You can disable any of these exporters by assigning None to their serialization format in FEED\EXPORTERS.
 E.g., to disable the built-in CSV exporter (without replacement), place this in your settings.py: